boardsource/docs/build_guides/rechteck.md

 But here is the idea, you install the stab from the back up though the plate, and they click into the plate.

+It is very important you get them fully clicked in and the wires seated.

+Also important you do it on the correct side.
+You want to install them into the the back of the plate.

-It is very important you get them fully clicked in and the wires seated, Also important you do it on the correct side.
-You want the space bar along the bottom and the top right corner should be a stabilizer.
+Your plate will be face up if you have the space bar along the bottom and the top right corner should be a stabilizer.

 ![stab install in plate](https://images.boardsource.xyz/install_stab_plate_1.gif)